-Pages and other Xperience objects are reflected in the index file as Index documents.
-The index documents contain the same fields as the corresponding Xperience objects, based on the.
+Pages, forums and other Kentico objects are reflected in the index file as Index documents.
+The index documents contain the same fields as the corresponding Kentico objects, based on the.
 Depending on these settings, an Index writer creates representations of objects in the index files.
 When an object included in the index is created, removed or has one of its fields modified, the system automatically logs an Indexing task, which updates the corresponding index document.
 When a search occurs for selected indexes, an Index searcher goes through the content of the corresponding index files and returns relevant results.

 You can find a list of indexing tasks that are waiting to be processed in the Smart search application on the Local tasks tab.
 Here you can:

 - Look for information if you encounter problems with new content not being indexed correctly

 - Delete ( ) tasks from the indexing queue to stop unnecessary or problematic indexing

 The following model scenario explains the life cycle of a page in a search index file:

 - A user (editor) creates a new page.